Download Football Manager 2018 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

 How to Utilize the Width; Attacking Phase versus Defensive Phase

-Width will not only dictate how closely connected your players are, but also how you can exploit gaps in the opponents tactical system by setting the correct width.
-Setting the width will not only be one of the most important tactical decision from match to match according to opponent in order to exploit weaknesses and eliminate strength, but should be carefully considered in order to play according to your teams strength, either you may have better players on the flanks than in the center.
+Width will not only dictate how closely connected your players are but also how you can exploit gaps in the opponent’s tactical system by setting the correct width.
+Setting the width will not only be one of the most important tactical decision from match to match according to the opponent in order to exploit weaknesses and eliminate strength, but should be carefully considered in order to play according to your team’s strength, either you may have better players on the flanks than in the center.

-In order to replicate Guardiola’s football philosophy I want a strong presence of technical gifted players in the center of the pitch who are capable of using their vision and passing capability to split the defensive block apart – aka the midfield diamond who I want to stay closer to each other – which can be influenced by TI play narrower, work ball into box or play through the middle.
+In order to replicate Guardiola’s football philosophy I want a strong presence of technically gifted players in the center of the pitch who are capable of using their vision and passing capability to split the defensive block apart – aka the midfield diamond who I want to stay more close to each other – which can be influenced by TI play narrower, work ball into box or play through the middle.